jaguardado123/3326-lab-01/README.md

 ## Let's get started!

-First let's look at the name of our .java file in the src/ directory.
-Java is an object-oriented programming language that requires us to create a class in order to run code, so let's make our class!
-In Java our main class must have the same name as our file, so let's make a class with the same name as our file and let's make it public.
+First let's look at the name of our .java file in the `src/` directory.
+Java is an object-oriented programming (OOP) language that requires us to create a class in order to run code, so let's create a class!
+In Java our main class must have the same name as our .java file, so let's make a class with the same name as our file and let's make it `public`.

 ```java
 public class Hello {